Creating an SSH Environment

 -

-For User, type the login name you used to connect to the instance or server earlier in this procedure.
-For example, for an AWS cloud compute instance, it might be
+On the Existing compute panel, for User, enter the login name that you used to connect to the instance or server earlier in this procedure.
+For example, for an AWS Cloud compute instance, it might be

 ec2-user